 Subsequent boosters Minimum within one year of previous booster vaccination

-Booster if competing Within six months + 21 days of the previous booster vaccination
+Booster if competing Within six months + 21 days (and not within seven clear days) of before arrival at a competition

 No. Equines who have only received the first vaccination of the primary course aren’t allowed to compete or enter the FEI stables at an event.